 When a doctor gives a patient a course of treatment, he should have a plan by which the treatment will end and the patient will be better.
 For chronic conditions, this is trickier–there is never an end to treatment, but it must be carefully planned in order to have a minimal impact to the patient’s quality of life.
 Unfortunately, many doctors today are disregarding these principles and prescribing strong painkillers to patients who could be better treated in other manners.
 These people have become dependent upon their prescriptions, and have decided to seek other treatment.
 There are doctors out there who will treat chronic pain with methods other than strong narcotics.
-Such patients should connect you to a physician or program who will treat these ailments without just resorting to a bottle of painkillers.
+Such patients should connect you to a physician or program who will treat these ailments without just resorting to a bottle of painkillers and that comes with the risk of prescription drug addiction issues.
 Free of drugs and being treated by a caring and knowledgeable physician results in a vast improvement in the long-term quality of life of these patients

 Codeine is a member of the drug class opiates.
 Opiates include all naturally occurring drugs with morphine-like effects such as codeine and all semi and fully synthetic drugs with morphine-like effects such as heroin and meperidine (Demerol).

 Demerol is a narcotic analgesic (opiate pain medication) prescribed for short-term treatment of moderate to severe pain

 Dilaudid preparations are similar to those containing morphine, but are stronger and have fewer side effects

 Given darvocet’s similarities to methadone, it’s not surprising that the drug is as addictive as it is as it’s a part of the class of drugs called narcotic pain relievers.
 In fact, the medical journal Clinical Pharmacology even argued that darvocet’s “most prominent effect…may be its addictive quality.”